 I noticed she was teaching a lot of the young kids and I would try to mimic what they did.
-I was getting pretty good just by watching but I wanted to learn more.
+I was getting good just by watching, but I wanted to learn more.
 That’s when I approached her and asked about lessons.
-She had also noticed me and ask how long I had been skating.
+She had also noticed me and asked how long I had been skating.
 I told her just a few weeks!
 She was impressed and took me on as a student.
 So began my artistic roller skating journey.

 My wife got me back into skating just before I turned 39.
 I had gained over 40 lbs since I stopped skating and we needed something to get us both back into shape.
-Over my time off from skating competitions I still went to the rink on occasion for sessions, but I didn’t have the stamina that I use to have.
-I couldn’t last a full session due to fatigue.
-My wife wanted to get better at skating so she started to take lessons from one of my previous coach’s partners, Jeff.
-She only had lessons for a few months before we decided to move from VA to CA where she is originally from.
-When we got to CA we started to go to the local rink here and my wife found Coach James to help her continue her journey.
+Over my time off from skating competitions, I still went to the rink occasionally for sessions, but I didn’t have the stamina that I used to have.
+I couldn’t last a full session because of fatigue.
+My wife wanted to get better at skating, so she started to take lessons from one of my previous coaches’ partners, Jeff.
+She only had lessons for a few months before we decided to move from VA to CA where she was originally from.
+When we got to CA, we started to go to the local rink here and my wife found Coach James to help her continue her journey.

 While I had no intentions on skating competition again, Marcy’s coach could see I was a skater previously before and encouraged me to skate again.
 I figured what the hey, I’ll give it a go one time.
 Coach James was big on figures and dance but I only liked to do freestyle.
-However, my old rink had a rule that if you do freestyle you also have to do figures!
+However, my old rink had a rule that if you do freestyle, you also have to do figures!
 I still stick to this rule in my old age because I understand the importance of figures.
-Unfortunately, dance is just not my thing but coach took me on as a student anyway.
+Unfortunately, dance is just not my thing, but coach took me on as a student anyway.
 You don’t see too many adult freestyle skaters at my age and you usually won’t see too many coaches that will even teach adults freestyle.
-My goal was to try to progress from where I left off at.
-I had always had trouble with camels and I was terrified to do doubles and axels as I had in the past.
+My goal was to progress from where I left off at.
+I had always had trouble with camels and it terrified me to do doubles and axles as I had in the past.
 I had a lot of work to do and I needed lose a lot of weight.
 Within a year I had lost over 35 pounds and become almost as strong as I was when I stopped skating.
 I was still missing a lot.
-I still couldn’t do camel spins but doubles and axels had become easier for me.
+I still couldn’t do camel spins but doubles and axles had become easier for me.

-As for my wife, a year had passed and she had struggles with some of the simplest things.
+As for my wife, a year had passed, and she had struggles with some of the simplest things.
 Trying to push off in figures, hitching for take offs, tracing the circles, dance, etc. She was frustrated and at the point where she was considering quitting.
 Now part of my wife’s issues ended up being equipment related.
 She started on a crappy pair of cheap skates she bought online.
 She eventually brought a used Reidell skate with an old Snyder plate.
 One thing I noticed was that the plate was too small for the boot.
-We got her a Roll-Line Variant Plate and when I went to Nationals in July 2017 we got her a custom fitted EDEA boot.
+We got her a Roll-Line Variant Plate and when I went to Nationals in July 2017, we got her a custom-fitted EDEA boot.
 We also got her some Roll-Line Giottos wheels.
-Despite her having a great setup she was still having trouble pushing on take offs, hold edges, etc. I ended up trying her wheels out one day and they were skating like they had been dipped in butter!
-While she had skated on them for several months, they never really got broken in.
+Despite her having a great setup, she was still having trouble pushing on take offs, hold edges, etc. I ended up trying her wheels out one day and they were skating like someone had dipped them in butter!
+While she had skated on them for several months, they never got broken in.
 I ended up skating on them and had just as many issues pushing as she did.
 I wore her wheels for a week to break them in.
 Now equipment was no longer an issue, yet she was still having plenty of problems with all the things she had been having problems with.
-Part of the problem was she was used to doing things wrong for so long that it became a habit that was hard to break, much like me and some of things I was doing in skating.
-The other problem was that my wife is a very literal person.
-If you told her to drop her left shoulder she would literal drop it.
-The coach really meant relax the left shoulder but because he said drop the left shoulder she took it literally!
-She finally got to the point of asking me to start watching her tell her what she is doing wrong.
+Part of the problem was she was used to doing things wrong for so long that it became a habit and we all know some habits are hard to break.
+I even had my own habits that I had to learn to break.
+The other problem was that my wife was a very literal person.
+If you told her to drop her left shoulder, she would literally drop it.
+The coach really meant relax the left shoulder but because he said drop the left shoulder, she took it literally!
+She finally started asking me to watch her tell her what she is doing wrong.
 I learned long ago I don’t like to teach my wife anything because she gets too frustrated and I know she stops learning at that point but to my chagrin I did it anyway.

 I’m a very analytical person and I try to break things down to the simplest form and then build it back up.
 It’s like taking a watch apart to see all the pieces, find out how it ticks, and then put it all back together.
 For months I had already been recording myself doing freestyle and analyzing what I’ve been doing wrong to improve my techniques.
-It was working for me so I did the same with my wife.
-Oh I got yelled at a lot.
-I would see something and tell her to do it different, but I would get, “that’s not what coach told me to do.”
-In the end coach and I were teller her the same thing different ways and she was taking us both way too literal!
+It was working for me, so I did the same with my wife.
+Oh, I got yelled at a lot.
+I would see something and tell her to do it differently, but I would get, “that’s not what coach told me to do.”
+Coach and I were telling her the same thing different ways, and she was taking us both way too literal!
 I needed to find another way to make it easier for her to understand what we were saying.